Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider: Suppression of hadronic background

+The invariant mass resolution is almost completely determined by the energy resolution of the calorimeter.
+The contribution of any typical photon angular resolution is negligible, since the system is created almost at rest ($P_{\|}c<0.1\,W$).

+Below we choose the selection criteria to optimally suppress the hadron background and find the detection efficiency for resonances and the hadron background.
+Consideration is made for a minimum detector angle of 0.15 rad.
+At the end, we present the results for 0.3 rad.
+The difference in efficiencies turns out to be insignificant since events with a large sum of transverse particle momenta are selected to separate resonances from the background.

-The sphericity angle distribution of the resonance and hadronic events is shown in the Fig.~\ref{spher-angle}.
-It can be seen that the hadronic background at $W=10$ \gevcc is pressed to the axis, more strongly then at $W=10$ \gevcc.
-These differences can be used to suppress hadrons, but we used other distributions.
+The sphericity angle distributions for the resonance and hadronic events are shown in Fig.~\ref{spher-angle}.
+It can be seen that the hadronic background at $W=10$ \gevcc is pressed to the axis more strongly than at $W=4$ \gevcc; these difference can be used to suppress hadrons.
+Below we consider the selection criteria based on the differences in the angular distribution of particles from the decay of resonances (with $J=0$) and the hadronic background.